-Internet services are available from a number of wireless ISPs as well as the mobile networks using GPRS, EDGE, HSPA and WiMAX technologies.
-The high cost and limited bandwidth of satellite connections means that most service offerings remain expensive and are below recognised broadband speeds.
-Nevertheless, substantial improvement can be expected from the recent landing of the first international fibre optic submarine cable in the country, though this still required considerable investment in domestic fixed-line infrastructure.
+Internet services are available from a number of wireless ISPs as well as the mobile networks using GPRS, EDGE, HSPA and WiMAX and 3G technologies.
+The high cost and limited bandwidth of connections means that most service offerings remain expensive and are below recognised broadband speeds.
+Nevertheless, substantial improvement have resulted from the landing of the first international fibre optic submarine cable in the country, though this still requires considerable investment in domestic fixed-line infrastructure for end-users to gain full benefit from the cable.

 In the mobile sector, competition has led to some of the lowest call prices in Africa despite the lack of basic infrastructure in the country which has resulted in an expensive operating environment.
 The harmonisation of the disorderly licensing and spectrum allocation regime inherited from previous governments has proven difficult.
-However, market penetration has reached a par with other markets in the region in recent years.
+However, market penetration remains low compared to other markets in the region.

 The market is ineffectively monitored by the telecom regulator, which lacks the resources, technical expertise and documentation to enforce its orders.
 As a result, a number of operators are able to avoid paying dues to the government, and operate despite the regulator’s rulings that they must cease operating in the market.